openheartmind/WISDOM/README.md

 WISDOM aims to become a complete operating system for any community, integrating the key functions of _information sharing_, [_economics_](https://github.com/openheartmind/WISDOM/tree/main/documents) and [_governance_](https://github.com/openheartmind/WISDOM/blob/main/documents/governance.md).
 By connecting diverse communities under a common framework, WISDOM creates a universal language for sharing gratitude and collaborating more effectively toward common goals.

-### Core Model
+### Minimal Viable Model
-_0. Embed Values_
-Every community has the opportunity to decide which dimensions their reviewers will vote on, meaning that they can directly embed their values into the code.
+_0. Embed Values._ Every community has the opportunity to decide which dimensions their reviewers will vote on, meaning that they can directly embed their values into the code.
 We suggest communities adopt the common dimension of "Gratitude" to facilitate cross-comparison between communities.
 Beyond this, each community is free to choose any number of dimensions, and dimensions can also evolve over time in response to evidence and feedback.

 _1. Record._ Contributions are recorded in a transparent register of the community's choice.
 The scale and scope of records depends on the community, and members are incentivised to keep the register current, complete and accurate.